A Markov Chain Algorithm for Compression in Self-Organizing Particle Systems: Background and Model

-Minimizing perimeter is also equivalent to maximizing edges.
+We briefly note that minimizing perimeter is also equivalent to maximizing triangles.

-\begin{lem} For a connected particle configuration $\sigma$ with no holes, $e(\sigma) = 3n - p(\sigma) -3$. \end{lem} \begin{proof} The proof is nearly identical to that of Lemma~\ref{lem:tri=perim}, counting particle-edge incidences instead, of which there are $2 e(\sigma)$.
-Counting another way, every particle has six incident edges, except for those on the perimeter.
-Consider any traversal $\mathcal{W}$ of the perimeter; at each particle, the exterior angle is 120, 180, 240, 300, or 360 degrees.
-These correspond to the particle ``missing'' 1, 2, 3, 4, or~5 of its possible six incident edges, or $degree/60 - 1$ missing edges.
-If $\mathcal{W}$ visits the same particle multiple times, count the appropriate exterior angle at each visit.
-The sum of exterior angles along $\W$ is $180 p(\sigma) + 360$, so in total particles on the perimeter are missing $3p(\sigma) + 6 - p(\sigma)$ edges.
-This implies there are $6n - 2p(\sigma) -6$ particle-edges incidences, so $2e(\sigma) = 6n - 2p(\sigma) -6$. \end{proof}
+\begin{lem} For a connected particle system configuration $\sigma$ with no holes, $t(\sigma) = 2n - p(\sigma) - 2$. \end{lem} \begin{proof} The proof is nearly identical to that of Lemma~\ref{lem:edge=perim} but counts particle-triangle incidences, of which there are $3 t(\sigma)$.
+Counting another way, every particle has six incident triangles, except for those on the external boundary $\W$.
+Consider any traversal of $\W$; at each particle, the exterior angle is $120$, $180$, $240$, $300$, or $360$ degrees.
+These correspond to the particle ``missing'' $2$, $3$, $4$, $5$, or $6$ of its six possible incident triangles, respectively, or $degree/60$ missing triangles.
+If $\W$ visits the same particle multiple times, we count the appropriate exterior angle at each visit.
+The sum of exterior angles along $\W$ is $180 p(\sigma) + 360$, so in total particles on the perimeter are missing $3p(\sigma)+ 6$ triangles.
+This implies there are $6n - 3p(\sigma) - 6$ particle-triangle incidences, so $3t(\sigma) = 6n - 3p(\sigma) - 6$. \end{proof}